TwinkleStaaaar/Ninja-Trading-Strategy/introduction.md

 (a).
 Plain coding model:
 Input: one-dimensional data
 Output: Profit for one-year investment
-Coding method: plain script coding, line by line, like code in R
+Coding method: interactive coding
 Mission: Explore the performance of strategy in perfect scenario (no cost, instant trading, etc.)

 (b).
 Level-1 simulation model:
 Input: all the data in the market
-Output: Profit, Investment Stock, Holding period and other investment information Coding Method: Plain script coding like Plain coding model
+Output: Profit, Investment Stock, Holding period and other investment information Coding Method: interactive coding
 Mission: Calibrate key parameters like buy or sell conditions

 (c).
 Level-2 simulation model: